Vishesht27/Smoltron/README.md

 ```

 > [!NOTE]
 > **For RTX 3090 and similar GPUs**: The above PyTorch 2.3.1 + flash-attn 2.6.3 combination is verified to work.
 Do not use PyTorch 2.6.0 as it has ABI incompatibility with flash-attn.

 ### RTX 5090 (Blackwell) Quick Setup

-For the latest Blackwell-based GPUs like the **RTX 5090**, use nightly PyTorch and compile Flash Attention with Blackwell support (`12.0`):
+For the latest Blackwell-based GPUs like the **RTX 5090**, use nightly PyTorch and compile Flash Attention with Blackwell support..
+This Setup is for CUDA 12.8 version.

 ```shell
 # 1. Install Nightly PyTorch with CUDA 12.8 support